Agenda

 Opportunities in Alternative Approaches

-A series of short presentations by smaller fusion companies pursuing original approaches to power, propulsion and/or other applications and looking for early-stage funding, followed by an interactive Q&A:
+Five short presentations by companies pursuing power and/or other applications and looking for seed or Series A funding followed by an interactive Q&A.

 • Why is it important to investigate less-mature approaches when other, established approaches are moving ahead at pace?